QuokkaStake/tmtop/README.md

 In theory, it should work on any Tendermint-based network with any node that has its RPC accessible.

+For cosmos-sdk chains, it should also allow displaying the upgrade info and the validators list.

+For non cosmos-sdk chains, it can also display this data given the chain implements the wrapper that returns the data in cosmos-sdk LCD compatible format (namely, validators list endpoint and upgrade plan one), `--chain-type cosmos-lcd` is used and the correct LCD path is provided.

 ## How can I contribute?

 Bug reports and feature requests are always welcome!
 If you want to contribute, feel free to open issues or PRs.